 Materials and Methods: To achieve this purpose, a qualitative approach by deductive qualitative survey method was used.
-Participants included students of educational sciences from Alzahra and Malayer Universities who had teamwork experience during academic life which was a total of 142.
+A total of 142 students of educational sciences from Alzahra and Malayer Universities were included who had teamwork experience during academic life.
 Thus, the researcher selected 114 of them by purposive sampling from the type of criterion method and based on the criterion of having experience in teamwork.
 The research tool was an open-ended questionnaire based on teamwork theory which was designed in Google Form.
-To analyze the data deductive content analysis method was used.
-To validate the findings, a peer checking method was used.
+The data were analyzed by the deductive content analysis method.
+To validate the findings, a peer-checking method was used.